FAQ: Pennsylvania Emergency Coronavirus Relief Funds — Funding Distributed by DHS Pursuant to Act 24 of 2020

-Are these dollars considered State funds or federal funds and are there any special accounting requirements?
+Are Act 24 CRF considered State funds or federal funds and are there any special accounting requirements?

 Act 24 CFR are federal funds and must be accounted for in the same manner as other federal funds.

-If an entity encumbers funds, would this be considered spent?
+If an entity encumbers funds, would this be considered incurred expenses under Act 24?

 No. The U.S. Treasury considers "incurred" as money being spent, checks issued, payments made, etc. Therefore, fund encumbrances and/or obligations are not considered incurred expenses.

-Can we prepay for services or goods that will be provided or received after November 30, 2020?
+Can entities use Act 24 CRF to repay for services or goods that will be provided or received after November 30, 2020?